dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/simple-logging.md

 ---
-title: Simple Logging - EF Core
+title: Simple logging - EF Core
-description: Logging from an EFCore DbContext using LogTo
+description: Logging from an EF Core DbContext using LogTo
 author: ajcvickers
 ms.date: 10/03/2020
 uid: core/logging-events-diagnostics/simple-logging
 ---

 # Simple logging

 > [!NOTE]
 > This feature was added in EF Core 5.0.

 > [!TIP]
-> You can [view and download this article's sample](https://github.com/dotnet/EntityFramework.Docs/tree/master/samples/core/Miscellaneous/SimpleLogging) on GitHub.
+> You can [download this article's sample](https://github.com/dotnet/EntityFramework.Docs/tree/master/samples/core/Miscellaneous/SimpleLogging) from GitHub.

 Entity Framework Core (EF Core) simple logging can be used to easily obtain logs while developing and debugging applications.
 This form of logging requires minimal configuration and no additional NuGet packages.

 > [!TIP]
-> EF Core also integrates with [Microsoft.Extensions.Logging](/aspnet/core/fundamentals/logging), which requires more configuration, but is often more suitable for logging in production applications.
+> EF Core also integrates with [Microsoft.Extensions.Logging](xref:core/miscellaneous/events/extensions-logging), which requires more configuration, but is often more suitable for logging in production applications.

 ## Configuration